iredmail/docs/en_US/howto/use.a.bought.ssl.certificate.md

-# Use a bought SSL certificate
+# Use a SSL certificate

 [TOC]